netdata/netdata/streaming/README.md

 For more details about these options, you can read about [verify locations](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_load_verify_locations.html).

-Before you changed your streaming configuration, you need to copy your trusted certificate to your slave system and add the certificate to OpenSSL's list.
+Before you changed your streaming configuration, you need to copy your trusted certificate to your child system and add the certificate to OpenSSL's list.

 On most Linux distributions, the `update-ca-certificates` command searches inside the `/usr/share/ca-certificates` directory for certificates.
 You should double-check by reading the `update-ca-certificate` manual (`man update-ca-certificate`), and then change the directory in the below commands if needed.

-If you have `sudo` configured on your slave system, you can use that to run the following commands.
+If you have `sudo` configured on your child system, you can use that to run the following commands.
 If not, you'll have to log in as `root` to complete them.

 ```
 # mkdir /usr/share/ca-certificates/netdata
-# cp master_cert.pem /usr/share/ca-certificates/netdata/master_cert.crt
+# cp parent_cert.pem /usr/share/ca-certificates/netdata/parent_cert.crt
 # chown -R netdata.netdata /usr/share/ca-certificates/netdata/
 ```